NVIDIA/TensorRT-LLM/docs/README.md

 python3 -m http.server 8081
 ```

-And you can visit the page with your web browser with url `http://localhost:8081`.
+And you can visit the page with your web browser with URL `http://localhost:8081`.